ramazanberkozbek/presto/README.md

-# Tempo - Pomodoro Timer
+# Presto - Pomodoro Timer

 A modern, cross-platform Pomodoro timer application built with Tauri (Rust + HTML/CSS/JavaScript).
 Tempo helps you boost productivity using the proven Pomodoro Technique with a beautiful, intuitive interface.